SkafteNicki/dtu_mlops/s5_continuous_integration/unittesting.md

       to get a code coverage for.
 Figure out how to configure `coverage` to exclude some files.

 That covers the basic of writing unittests for python code.
-We want to note that `pytest` of cause is not the only framework for doing this.
+We want to note that `pytest` of course is not the only framework for doing this.
 Python actually have an build in framework called [unittest](https://docs.python.org/3/library/unittest.html) for doing this also (but `pytest` offers a bit more features).
 Another open-source framework that you could choose to checkout is